Xhorxh/Heritage-Housing-Issues/README.md

 * Displays the best features the model was trained on.
 * Shows Performance and evaluation.

-## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.

 ## Deployment

 ### Heroku

 * The App live link is: https://YOUR_APP_NAME.herokuapp.com/